 If you’re new to prepping you have no doubt encountered the acronym SHTF at some point.
+But what is SHTF?
 Understanding SHTF is more than just what the letters stand for, but what they mean for you and your loved ones.

 The letters SHTF are an acronym for Shit Hits The Fan.
 This is what SHTF means.
 While being a common idiom that I’m sure you’ve heard from time to time, the phrase has deeper levels of meaning.
 The phrase poses a strong, chaotic visual.
 Excrement crashing into a fan and being sprayed across the room in every direction with no rhyme or reason, covering everything in its path with poop.
 It’s not difficult to imagine the kind of event that someone would connect to the expression.